 Overproduction – producing the product before the customer needs it.
-This includes building ahead on the production line instead of holding to one-piece-flow.
-This keeps you from having to find a place to store the parts until the customer needs it.
+This includes building ahead on the production line instead of holding to a one-piece flow.
+This keeps you from having to find a place to store the parts until the customer needs them.
 Also, if there is a problem in the process (for example, a machine is placing the wrong component) you have fewer parts to rework.

 Motion – this is using more movement than should be required to perform a task.
 It includes reaching for something that should be closer, turning something that should already be turned in the correct orientation, walking, etc.